MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-secret-scanning.md

 #### Non-provider patterns

 The following table lists the non-provider generated secrets detected by secret scanning.
-Non-provider secret are viewable by selecting "Other" from the confidence dropdown on the secret scanning tab.
+Non-provider secrets are viewable by selecting "Other" from the confidence dropdown on the secret scanning tab.

 > [!TIP]
 > The detection of non-provider patterns is currently in beta and subject to change.